MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

 -   **Schedule**: Added to the schedule, but not invoiced.
 -   **Contract**: Invoiced, but not added to the schedule.
--   **Both Schedule and Contract**: Invoiced and added to the schedule.
+-   **Both Budget and Billable**: Invoiced and added to the schedule.

- In this walkthrough, the project manager uses **Both Schedule and Contract**.
+ In this walkthrough, the project manager uses **Both Budget and Billable**.
 He creates three planning lines for task 1010, and two planning lines for task 1020.

 ### <a name="to-create-planning-lines"></a>To create planning lines